 Theories, concepts and contexts of the complex manifestations of gendered violence in the lives of women, men and children globally.

 Precludes additional credit for WGST 3005 Section "A", if taken in Winter 2012 and WGST 3005 Section "A" if taken in Fall 2009.

-Prerequisite(s): third-year standing and 1.0 credit in WGST or permission of the Institute of Women's and Gender Studies.
+Prerequisite(s): third-year standing and 1.0 credit in WGST or permission of the Institute.